 Monday is here again which means it’s time for ‘Morning Mix’ – our weekly football column with a bit of music thrown in for good measure.

-We look at two talking points from the past seven days and point you in the direction of some of the best football stories elsewhere on the internet.
+We look at a major talking point from the past seven days and point you in the direction of some of the best football stories elsewhere on the internet.

-We also offer a top tune recommendation to get you in the mood for the week ahead and what to watch out for over the coming days.
-Let’s get stuck in!
+We also offer a top tune recommendation to get you in the mood for the next week and what to watch out for over the coming days.
+Let’s get the ball rolling.

 The week that was